 Hiking in Mount Sutro Forest in the Clouds

 Situated in the heart of San Francisco, blanketing a steep hill, is one of the city’s best-kept secrets: its very own temperate cloud forest.
 A century-old forest of eucalyptus trees as tall as 200 feet high, grows on 80 acres of mountainside.
 Hiking here offers a unique San Francisco experience, especially on foggy days when the mist surrounds the treetops that tower overhead while walking the peaceful trails.
 During the middle of the week, you’re likely to be only one of a few people there, offering a wonderful, relaxing respite from the chaos of the city.

 San Francisco Giants

-Even if you know nothing about baseball, seeing a game at AT&T Park is a fun, quintessential San Francisco experience.
-With three World Series championships since 2010, Giants games are almost always a sell-out, but you can usually find last-minute tickets at the ballpark ticket office or through StubHub.
-With the stadium set on the docks of the bay, the park affords fantastic views of the waterfront along with paddle boarders and kayakers who chase each other to grab “splash hits” that head over the right field fence.
-You’ll also find some of the best cuisine in all of baseball, including grilled crab sandwiches and Ghirardelli chocolate sundaes.
+Even if you know nothing about baseball, seeing a game at Oracle Park is a fun, quintessential San Francisco experience.
+Giants games offer a fun day out for the entire family.
+With the stadium set on the docks of the bay, the park affords fantastic views of the waterfront along with paddle boarders and kayakers who chase each other to grab “splash hits” that head over the right-field fence.
+You’ll also find some of the best cuisines in all of baseball, including grilled crab sandwiches and Ghirardelli chocolate sundaes.

 San Francisco Zoo